LucaiB/CS4501_Final/README.md

 # CS4501_Final
 Final Project for CS4501.

 This readme can be used to recreate our project in your own AWS environment.
+Steps may vary based on environment.

 ## Step-by-Step Instructions